mnpg/Reolink_api_documentations/Bash-scripts/README.md

 **!!
 THESE EXAMPLES WORK ONLY WITH REOLINK CAMERAS WITH CGI/API SUPPORT !!** \
 Please, take a look at the specifications of your camera on the Reolink official website

+**!!IMPORTANT!!
-**!!IMPORTANT!! these scripts work with standalone cameras - They aren't tested with NVR or binocular cameras**
+- these scripts work with standalone cameras - They aren't tested with NVR or binocular cameras**
+- these scripts work on linux OS

 ## First operation :
 - go to @jasonk [gist.github webpage](https://gist.github.com/jasonk/4772d1cd5154069cfc9eed07acb2057a) and download his bash script named rl-api.
+- dependencies for the script : executables curl and jq.
 - download it on your Home Automation Solution and make it as executable `chmod +x rl-api`

 ## Second operation :